-If you’re an introvert (or an extrovert who just loves marketing tips) consider this email as important as a Hogwarts Acceptance Letter.
-You’re about to learn 7 ways to harness those powers and change your business trajectory forever.
+If you’re an introvert (or an extrovert who just loves marketing tips) consider this blog as important as a Hogwarts Acceptance Letter.
+You’re about to learn seven ways to harness those powers and change your business trajectory forever.

 1. Focus on serving over self-promotion